guettli/cli-experimental/site/content/en/references/kustomize/kustomization/commonannotations/_index.md

 type: docs
 weight: 3
 description: >
-    Add annotations to add all resources.
+    Add annotations to all resources.
 ---

 Add annotations to all resources.
 If the annotation key already is present on the resource,